monesga/obsidian-sigma/README.md

 - Miscllaneous calculations,
 - And much more

+## Installation
+- Install the Sigma plugin from the Obsidian community plugins list
+- Or manually `git clone https://github.com/velentir/obsidian-sigma.git` into: `<vault>/.obsidian/plugins`

 ## Guide
 - Use a code block (3 backquote characters) with a type sigma
 - Write expressions on each line